renoise/xrnx/docs/API/renoise/renoise.ViewBuilder.md

 >     | "button_color" -- recolor the bitmap, using the theme's button color
 >     | "body_color" -- same as 'button_back' but with body text/back color
 >     | "main_color" -- same as 'button_back' but with main text/back colors
+>     | "custom_color" -- Recolor the bitmap using a custom color set by the `color'
 > ```

 ### BitmapPath<a name="BitmapPath"></a>